rubyforgood/human-essentials/doc/user_guide/bank/readme.md

 DRAFT USER GUIDE

+This user guide is meant for users of the human essentials app at essentials banks.
+As of July 21, 2024, it is a work in progress.
+If you are interested in helping out, please reach out to @cielf.

 1. Introduction
    1. [Is Human Essentials right for you?](intro_i.md) (what we help with and what we don't)
    2. [Support](intro_ii.md)